margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for the people in the olympics and what their proving and demonstrating
 * Grateful for people in Norfolk
 * Grateful for people comfortable with spiritual work
-* Grateufl for the artwork in the medical world
+* Grateful for the artwork in the medical world
 * Grateful for all the good going on here
 * Grateful for the good in West Virginia
 * Grateful for people where I am